amedina03/RFactor2ControlPanel/README.md

 ### Usage Instructions
 1. Select Difficulty Level:
 The system offers predefined difficulty levels from Green to Red, affecting settings like: Shift mode, Stability control, Auto brakes.
 Select the appropriate difficulty level based on your needs.
+If you want to customize them you need to modify the file optionsData.json inside of C:/Program Files(x86)/rFactorServerAdmin

-2. Configure the Player's System:
+3. Configure the Player's System:

-- **ID Field**: Enter the IP address or ID of the computer running the game.
+- **ID Field**: Choose the computer from the dropdown list, this list can be edited in the file machineData.json in C:/Program Files(x86)/rFactorServerAdmin
 - **Name Field**: Input the name of the user playing on that station.
-- **Server Field**: Specify the server the player should join.
+- **Server Field**: Choose the computer from the dropdown list, this list can be edited in the file serverData.json in C:/Program Files(x86)/rFactorServerAdmin

 3. Save and Start: